The Alaska Club has made a commitment to raise $20,000 for ALS through our partnership with Augie’s Quest for continued research to find a cure!

 The Alaska Club, along with Augie’s Quest, is committed to raising funds to find a cure and we encourage you to be part of this important cause.

 Augie Nieto is the co-founder of Life Fitness, the global leader in the fitness industry.
 He was one of the original pioneers in the fitness industry and was president of Life Fitness for nearly 25 years.
 Currently, Augie is Chairman of the Board of the ALS Therapy Development Institute in Cambridge, MA, the world’s largest ALS dedicated drug development organization.
-He is the Chief Inspirational Officer for Augie's Quest, an aggressive, cure-driven, international fundraising effort, having raised over $44 million to date to fund research at the ALS Therapy Development Institute.
+He is the Chief Inspirational Officer for Augie's Quest, an aggressive, cure-driven, international fundraising effort for research at the ALS Therapy Development Institute.
 Augie lives with ALS.